Teen Sexual Abuse Prevention School Program For Grades 7-12

 In schools across the country, middle and high school students are catching the teaching bug!
 Child Lures Prevention's Think First & Stay Safe™ School Program has become a popular project for students interested in making a difference.

-With adult training and supervision, motivated students view the Think First & Stay Safe™ School Program's Training for Prevention video, study the Presenter's Instruction Guide, and practice delivering classroom presentations.
+With adult training and supervision, motivated students view the Think First & Stay Safe™ Youth Curriculum's Training Modules, study the grade-specific Presenter Manual(s), and practice delivering classroom presentations.
 Some students videotape their practice sessions to review and critique.
 Once middle/high school students are adequately trained, they present the program to elementary students.
 Elementary student response to peer teaching has been consistently and overwhelmingly positive.